Renewable Energy

 Biloxi, Mississippi

-Anchor QEA, working with the Port of Gulfport and the Mississippi Department of Marine Resources, expanded the BU marsh on Deer Island.
-We are the designer of record for rebuilding sections of the existing marsh and living shoreline systems damaged by Hurricane Katrina and expanding the site along the north shoreline to support the port restoration program and state BU law.
+Working with the Port of Gulfport and the Mississippi Department of Marine Resources (MDMR), Anchor QEA is the designer-of-record for rebuilding sections of the existing Deer Island marsh and living shoreline systems damaged by Hurricane Katrina and expanding the site along the north shoreline to support the port restoration program and state BU law.

-Our team developed sediment testing criteria to comply with state BU law and coordinated construction and placement alternatives with the state and federal Beneficial Use Group (BUG).
-The BUG wanted to create habitat diversity and options to enhance the area with future dredged material placements from the port.
-This collaboration yielded cost saving to permit and develop the site for current and future uses.
+Our team developed sediment testing criteria and coordinated construction and placement alternatives with the state and federal Beneficial Use Group (BUG).
+This collaboration yielded permitting and current and future site development uses cost savings.

 Beneficial Use Concept Planning, Maintenance, and Adaptive Management